How to Replace Your Hard Drive without Losing Data

 Besides, if it is possible to change a new HDD or upgrade hard drive to SSD without data loss, that means you can avoid reinstalling system as well as various programs.
 Fortunately, this is not a dream.
 You will not lose anything if you do the replacement with AOMEI Backupper.

 Step 1.
-Connect the new drive to computer then launch AOMEI Backupper.
+Connect the new drive to your computer and then launch AOMEI Backupper.

 Step 2.
-Click Clone on the main interface and then Disk Clone.
-Well, if you only need to migrate operating system, you can choose system clone.
+Click Clone on the main interface and then select Disk Clone.

 Step 3.
 Select your existing drive as the source disk.

-Sector by sector clone will copy all sectors no matter they’re used or not.
-If you are going to clone your hard drive to a smaller disk.
-Do not tick this option.
+Sector by sector clone: it will copy all sectors no matter they’re used or not.
+If you are going to clone your hard drive to a smaller disk, do not tick this option.

-Ticking the SSD Alignment box if the destination disk is an SSD, which can improve its reading and writing speed.
+SSD Alignment: if the destination disk is an SSD, use this option to improve its reading and writing speed.

-The final step to replace your hard drive without losing data - swap drives.
+The final step to replace your hard drive without losing data is to swap drives.
 When doing this, make sure that you understand any information regarding your warranty.
 Any unauthorized work on your system may void the warranty of system manufacturers.
-Plus, review the safety instructions inside of your system product manuals before working.
+Plus, review the safety instructions inside your system product manuals before working.